 - Place in the freezer while you make the filling.

-- Scoop out the cream from your can of coconut milk and whip in a stand mixer or with a hand held mixer until soft and fluffy.
+- Scoop out the cream (just the cream, no liquid) from your can of coconut milk and whip in a stand mixer or with a hand held mixer until soft and fluffy.
 If you don't have a mixer you can use a food processor.
 You won't get quite as good a result but the recipe will still work.(You can use the leftover coconut water from the can in a smoothie or a curry.

 - Add the remaining ingredients and whip until well combined.You might see white flecks from the coconut milk but that's normal.